The lesson aims to answer the following questions:

 - How can I access ARCHER2 interactively and transfer data?

-- What does the ARCHER2 application development environment look like and how do I use it?
+- What does the ARCHER2 software environment look like and how do I access software?

 - How do I write job submission scripts and submit them to the ARCHER2 scheduler?